 A tee that features a large print of a person, typically a celebrity’s face.

 Sports-based tees that feature players in caricature format with big heads.

 These prints were often created in novelty shops in the 70s and 80s and were on-demand.
 The customer would select a print that was then pressed on a blank t-shirt using a heat press.
 The prints don’t withstand the test of time, often fading and decaying over years.

 These machines can print on demand, one at a time.
-A white, 100% cotton t-shirt is placed in the machine, and the print is directed by an image you provide.
-They’re basically a t-shirt printer.
-They have been used to create poor quality fakes.
+A t-shirt is placed in the machine, and the print is directed by an image you provide.
+They’re basically t-shirt printers and the output quality of Direct-to-Garment is now very good.

 Circular / Tubular Knit